 - Contact the overnight nurse advice line at 585-245-5736.

-- On-campus students can contact the RA on duty in their hall or house at any time of the night.
-RAs are at the service desk between 8:00 p.m. and 10:00 p.m. every night, and available by phone or in their rooms at other times.
+- Contact the RA on duty (at any time of the night).
+RAs are at the service desk between 8-10 PM every night, and available by phone or in their rooms at other times.

-- Calling University Police directly (585 245-5222 for emergencies) and requesting medical assistance will put into action UPD's call for Geneseo First Response and the county ambulance service (if necessary).
+- Call University Police (585-245-5222 for emergencies) and request medical assistance.
+That will mobilize Geneseo First Response and the county ambulance service if necessary.

-- For illnesses and injuries that might be treated in a doctor's office after the Geneseo health center is closed, students may visit the Noyes after-hours care center, Livingston Health Services at 50 East South Street (aka route 20A) in Geneseo.
-Coming from campus, students will find LHS on the right side of the road just a few blocks east of Main St., very close to where South meets the end of Center St. LHS hours are M-F, 6:00 p.m to 11:00 p.m. and 1:00 p.m. to 9:00 p.m. on weekends and holidays.
+- Students may visit the Noyes After-Hours Care Center for illnesses and injuries that might be treated in a doctor's office after the Geneseo health center is closed.
+Noyes is located at 50 East South Street (aka route 20A) in Geneseo.
+Coming from campus, students will find it on the right side of the road just past the cemetery.

 When EMTs and GFR personnel arrive at the scene, they will make an assessment of the ill or injured person's health and ability to care for him or herself independently; the EMTs will recommend transport to a local hospital, when appropriate.
 There are three hospitals within a 25-35 minute ambulance ride from Geneseo: Noyes Memorial in Dansville, Wyoming County Community Hospital in Warsaw, and Strong Memorial in Rochester.